digital-fabric/papercraft/README.md

 ## Template parameters

-Template parameters are specified as block parameters, and are passed to the template on rendering:
+In Papercraft, parameters are always passed explicitly.
+This means that template parameters are specified as block parameters, and are passed to the template on
+rendering:

 ```ruby
 greeting = H { |name| h1 "Hello, #{name}!" }